-I also honoured some of the brilliant women who have supported, inspired and been part of my business over the last 10 years by undertaking designer interviews with them.
+I also honoured some of the brilliant women who have supported, inspired and been part of my business over the decade by undertaking designer interviews with them.

 Then finally as part of this project, I highlighted many brilliant independent businesses already being creative in the materials I designed my new jewellery from.

-It was an exciting project which has really gained momentum.
+It was an exciting project.
 It was a big commitment!
 But worth it.

 You can see progress of all 3 elements to this project over on my blog.